You ask and Eney gets it done. Meet a Computerbeing. Learn More

 With apps like AdLock providing an ad-blocking service that puts control in the hands of the user, you won’t have to choose to disable or enable a blocker altogether but rather pick and choose where and what you want to block.
 Along with ClearVPN, you can enjoy much more customized and secure online browsing.

 These apps and plenty more to take care of your privacy and security and elevate your digital experience can be found on Setapp.
-With a 7-day free trial, you can get a taste of 250+ iOS and macOS apps on this platform and see what the subscription service has to offer.
+With a 7-day free trial, you can get a taste of 250+ iOS and macOS and iOS apps on this platform and see what the subscription service has to offer.
 Try today!

 Sign up to Setapp and try them for free.